 FAQ: Is it too late to stop masking?

 Absolutely not.
-It is never too late to start the journey of unmasking and living more authentically.
-It is a slow and non-linear process that requires self-compassion, patience, and support.
-Every small step toward unmasking is a step toward conserving your precious energy, reducing burnout, and building a life that aligns with your true self, not the version you thought you had to be.
+It is never too late to begin unmasking.
+This is a slow, non-linear process that takes self-compassion, patience, and support.
+Every small step toward unmasking saves your energy, reduces burnout, and builds a life that aligns with your true self.

 Can I unmask at work?
 Proceed with caution.
 Use the Safety Audit.
 If your workplace is a Level 3, you might ask for accommodations (like noise-canceling headphones or written instructions) without fully unmasking your social personality.
-Workplace psychological safety varies; prioritize your financial security and mental health over “authenticity” if the environment is toxic.
+Workplace safety varies.
+If the environment is toxic, prioritize your financial security and mental health over “authenticity.”

 This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have concerns about autism, ADHD, or any other health condition, please consult a qualified healthcare provider.